wpatter6/PokemonGoDiscordRaidBot/README.md

 # PokemonGoRaidBot
-- This discord bot will parse posts in a discord guild and provide clean output to a configured channel on the discord server, and can also pin messages in the channel they were posted in.
-It does not require explicit commands, and users can post like they normally do to create raid post entries.
+- This highly configurable discord bot will parse posts in a discord server and provide clean output to a configured channel on the discord server, and/or it can pin messages in the channel they were posted in.
+It does not require the use of explicit commands, allowing users to post raids in chat like they normally do to create formatted raid post entries.

 ![Pokemon Go Raid Bot in action](http://i.imgur.com/6iqfkcN.png)

 - It identifies responses to a raid post and includes the discussion on the configured output channel's raid post thread as well.
-It also parses any time strings in the user's response and outputs the actual time (currently only in MST but will soon make it configurable)
+It also parses any time strings in the user's response and outputs the actual time, with configurable GMT time zone.

-- It determines the end time of the raid and removes its messages from the output chat after the raid has ended.
+- It determines the end time of the raid and removes its messages from the chat after the raid has ended.

-## How to Build:
+## How to configure in discord:
-1. Download the full repository.
-1. Run the publish.ps1 powershell script.
-This will delete and re-create the `Releases` folder with zip files containing the builds for windows, ubuntu, and osx.
+*can be done without installing, requires Manage Server role permission*
+1. Join your bot to the server ([help](https://stackoverflow.com/a/37743722/711674)), or if not installing the program, you can join mine using [this link](https://discordapp.com/oauth2/authorize?&client_id=347493806695776256&scope=bot&permissions=0).
+1. Bot requires role permissions of at least "Manage Messages"
+1. Configure which channel is the output channel, and which channels should have pin behavior using !channel and !pin or !pinall commands.
+1. Configure the timezone of the discord server using the !timezone commands
+1. Configure the city of the discord server using the !city and !channelcity commands.
+This greatly improves google maps geolocation accuracy.
+1. Configure the language of the discord server (only "en-us" currently).

 ## How to install:
-1. Get the zip file for your operating system from the `Releases` folder, either by downloading it directly or building using the above  Build instructions.
+1. Get the zip file for your operating system from the `Releases` folder, either by downloading it directly or building using the Build instructions.
 1. Extract the package and run the executable.
 It will ask for the following values:
   1. Discord bot token.
 Copy this from the bot you created at [here](https://discordapp.com/developers/applications/me)
   1. Google API key to use for location geocoding.